 A directive from the police department or fire department to leave your home or business immediately.

-Failure to evacuate may result in endangerment to the lives of others, personal injury or death.
+endangerment to the lives of others, personal injury or death.
 Once you evacuate, you will not be able to return until the order has been lifted.